Deutsche Bank sued by rival LBBW over mortgage-backed securities

-FRANKFURT (Reuters) - German lender Landesbank Baden-Wuertemberg has accused Deutsche Bank (DBKGn.DE) of fraud in a $173 million lawsuit over the sale of mortgage-backed securities during the financial crisis.
+FRANKFURT, Dec 28 (Reuters) - German lender Landesbank Baden-Wuertemberg has accused Deutsche Bank of fraud in a $173 million lawsuit over the sale of mortgage-backed securities during the financial crisis.

 The complaint was filed in the New York State Supreme court by LBBW and Spencerview Asset Management, over the purchase of residential mortgage-backed securities (RMBS) in 2007, a court filing shows.